British Airways has amended its rules on eVouchers and Future Travel Vouchers.

-I understand that any Future Travel Voucher with an Avios element, however, will remain as a Future Travel Voucher.
-In terms of expiry it makes no difference as both types of voucher have been extended to 30th April 2023.
+I understand that any Future Travel Voucher with an Avios element will remain as a Future Travel Voucher.
+In terms of expiry it makes no difference as both types of voucher have been extended to 30th September 2023.

 Will anything happen to British Airways American Express 241 vouchers?

-Remember that, in any event, you can artificially extend your unused 241 vouchers to 30th April 2023 anyway.
+Remember that, in any event, you can artificially extend your unused 241 vouchers to 30th September 2023.

 All you need to do is book a simple return flight from, say, London to Manchester for two people using your companion voucher.
 Once booked, cancel it and take the Future Travel Voucher option.